-- 4) Now you take the rest of your materials, and you put them away, still in their neat piles. - 5) Now there is nothing on your desk except one piece of paper or one book.
+4) Now you take the rest of your materials, and you put them away, still in their neat piles.

 You sit down, and you take care of it.
 Five minutes, twenty minutes later "whew," finished.
 Then you can forget about it and do something else.